Magnus Carlsen: 2014

 From 29 January to 4 February, Carlsen played in the Zurich Chess Challenge, winning the blitz event (+2−1=2) and the classical event (+3−0=2).
 He fared worse in the rapid event (+1−2=2), which counted towards the overall standings, but retained enough of a lead to win the tournament.
 The other players in the event were Aronian, Nakamura, Caruana, Gelfand and Anand.
 On 22 March, Carlsen played a game for his club Stavanger in the final team match for promotion to the Norwegian Premier League.
 His win over Vladimir Georgiev helped his team to a 3½–2½ win over Nordstrand.

 Carlsen won the Vugar Gashimov Memorial in Şəmkir, Azerbaijan, played from 20 to 30 April.
 He played in the A group along with Caruana, Nakamura, Karjakin, Shakhriyar Mamedyarov and Radjabov.
 Carlsen started the tournament with 2/2, beating Mamedyarov and Nakamura.
-He then drew against Karjakin, only to lose two games in a row for the first time in four years, losing to Caruana with black and then with white to Radjabov.
+He then drew against Karjakin, only to lose two consecutive games for the first time in four years, losing to Caruana with black and then with white to Radjabov.
 In the second half of the tournament, Carlsen scored 4/5, beating Mamedyarov and Nakamura again, and securing the tournament victory by beating Caruana in the final round, finishing with +5−2=3.